bryarcole/The-Portfolio/javascript/AdventureGame/readme.md

 #Title: Adventure Game
 ---------------------------------
 This is an adventure game that I making for my codeAcedemy project.
+Not inttended to be an expression of styling or design.
+My main purpose here is to show how objects can be extended and can add methods and properties to other "parent" objects.
+User naviagtes the game and picks a "Class" then a "Weapon" then uses these properties to "fight" bosses via comparative operaters and Math funtions.

 ##User Stories: